UBC-NLP/dl-nlp-rg/README.md

 # Deep Learning & Natural Language Processing Reading Group (DL-NLP) | University of British Columbia (UBC)
+If you are interesing to receive the meeting information and attend, please subscribe the mail: ubc-nlp@googlegroups.com

 ## Winter I 2020
 ### Time: Wenesday 4:15pm - 5:30pm
 ### Place: Zoom